You're My Best Friend: Composition

 The song was composed by John Deacon in the key of C major with a meter of 4/4, in swing feel.

 The album A Night at the Opera features songs of numerous styles, including this three-minute pop song.
 Very unusual for the genre, there is no section appearing more than twice; characteristic of many Queen songs, as affirmed by Brian May.
 On the other hand, in terms of phrases and measures, there are numerous repetitions or variants.
 The form is cyclic and very similar to that of "Spread Your Wings" (1977).
 Another similarity between the two songs is the lack of (real) modulation.
 The arrangement features 3 and 4-part vocal and guitar harmonies, bass (melodic approach), drums, and electric piano.
 This is Deacon's second recorded song and the first one released on single, some six months after the album-release.
 Mercury hits two sustained C5s in the lead vocal track.

 Reception

 Cash Box said that "the harmonies are smoothly designed to accentuate the hook of the chorus" and that "the beat is really good, on the edge of bubblegum, but still classy."
-Record World said it "stands to be every bit the enormous hit ['Bohemian Rhapsody'] was," even though it doesn't break new ground the way "Bohemian Rhapsody" did.
+Record World said it "stands to be every bit the enormous hit ['Bohemian Rhapsody'] was," even though it does not break new ground the way "Bohemian Rhapsody" did.
 Classic Rock History critic Millie Zeiler rated it John Deacon's best Queen song.